saeidmh83/AssemblyVisualizer/README.txt

   Assembly browser
     Intention: type hierarchies visualization
-    Usage: 'Browse Assembly' context menu item for assemblies
+    Usage: 'Browse Assembly' context menu item for assemblies Ancestry browser
+    Intention: visualization of type hierarchy from selected one to the inheritance root
+    Usage: 'Browser Ancestry' context menu item for types

 How to start to use a plugin:
   Download the latest build from the Downloads section,